akoskm/akoskm.github.io/_posts/2019-09-12-typescript-practical-example-prop-type.md

 <script src="https://gist.github.com/akoskm/69a69d6668246db3464ab01c0361d689.js?file=interface-v2.ts"></script>

-We successfully cleaned up these two components from PropTypes repetitions, and you can find the updated code here: [https://codesandbox.io/s/table-sidebar-layout-with-typescript-2si7g].
+We successfully cleaned up these two components from PropTypes repetitions, and you can find the updated code [here](https://codesandbox.io/s/table-sidebar-layout-with-typescript-2si7g).

 Are you already using TypeScript?
 I think it adds slightly more complexity to your code than PropTypes but also provides more benefits.